-An Eastern Shore native, Mike Dryden grew up in Somerset County on his parents produce, grain and poultry farm.
-Still in active participant in the family business, their main production focus is growing and selling tomatoes, watermelon and cantaloupe.
+An Eastern Shore native, Mike Dryden grew up in Somerset County on his parents' produce, grain and poultry farm.
 In 2007, Mike began his career with the Maryland Department of Agriculture as a Soil Conservation Associate, where he focused on helping local farmers in Worcester County implement best management practices.
 In 2008, Mike accepted a position as the Public Drainage Coordinator for the Eastern Shore where he directed over 100 Tax Ditch Managers in tax levying, budget management, maintenance scheduling, and project management.
-Currently, Mike serves as the Restoration Specialist for the MD/DC chapter of The Nature Conservancy, a global non-profit specializing to conserve the lands and waters on which all life depends.
-Since 2013, Mike has led and aided in the restoration and protection of over 3,500 acres of wetlands.
-He educates landowners throughout Delmarva on how to meet water quality and habitat goals.
+In 2013, Mike served as the Restoration Specialist for the MD/DC chapter of The Nature Conservancy.
+During his 10 years with TNC, Mike led and aided in the restoration and protection of over 5,000 acres of wetlands.
+He educated landowners throughout Delmarva on how to meet water quality and habitat goals.
+Currently Mike is the Director of Field Operations for the City of Salisbury where he directs a staff of over 50 in sanitation, street maintenance and repairs, parks, playground and public facility maintenance, special projects, city lights, parking and the Port of Salisbury Marina.
+In his spare time, Mike can be found fishing the tributaries of the Chesapeake Bay and especially the darks waters of the Pocomoke River.
 Mike resides on the Rewastico Creek in Hebron, MD with his wife Sarah and two daughters, Annie and Elizabeth.

 Glenn Irwin recently retired after almost 23 years as Executive Director of the Ocean City Development Corporation, a 501 (c)(3) non-profit organization charged with revitalizing downtown Ocean City.
 Among the OCDC projects he managed were: building renovation, business assistance programs, public art program, employee housing management, land acquisition, marketing, design standards, and special events.
 Prior to OCDC, he worked for 16 years in the private and public sectors in South Florida specializing in downtown redevelopment, affordable housing, and urban planning.
 He holds a designation from the American Institute of Certified Planners (AICP).
 He served on the Worcester County Board of Zoning Appeals for six years.
 In Florida he served on the Planning & Zoning Commission for the Village of Royal Palm Beach in which he also served as Chair for two years.
 He has served on a number of boards and continues to be active with several local and State nonprofit organizations.
 Glenn holds a B.A. in Economics and History from Rowan University (NJ) and a M.A. in Public Administration from Florida Atlantic University.
 He is the 2023 recipient of Business Person of the Year from the Greater Ocean City Chamber of Commerce.
 Glenn was born and raised on Long Island, New York.
 He has always had a great interest in environmental and recreational activities; kayaking, canoeing, biking, camping, and hiking.
 Glenn lives in Ocean City with his wife, Pam.
 This 2023 summer he will be working with Ayers Creek Adventures in Berlin.